rdnjm/Alpha-Ladder-BH/README.md

 The real testable prediction was never about black holes.
 It is the sub-ppm prediction of G from fundamental constants: alpha^24 * mu * (mu - sqrt(phi) * (1 - alpha)) at -0.31 ppm with zero fitted parameters.
 That lives in the [main repo](https://github.com/rdnjm/Alpha-Ladder).

+## Live Dashboard

+Explore the full interactive dashboard at **[alpha-ladder-bh.streamlit.app](https://alpha-ladder-bh.streamlit.app/)**

+Pick a black hole mass, dial the charge ratio, and watch every observable respond in real time.
+Spoiler: none of it matters at realistic charge levels.

 ## The Quest Log

 | Page | Title | What happens |